arewhyaeenn/OOP_HELLO_WORLD/README.md

 In the top-right, select **New...**

-Here, you'll need to find the installation Java SDK that you installed earlier.
+Here, you'll need to find the Java SDK that you installed earlier.
 On Mac, the default path to the JDK is

 ```
 /Library/Java/JavaVirtualMachines/jdk<version>.jdk